-As an individual living with a disability have you ever had the feeling that you were somehow less than or discounted because of your disability.
-As though you were less of a person.
+As an individual living with a disability have you ever had the feeling.
+The feeling that there were people who counted you out.
+People who see you as less than because of your disability.
+I have my friend.

 I have a friend